Mark Bradford: Tomorrow Is Another Day

-Tomorrow Is Another Day takes visitors through a progression of installations that incorporate themes and figures from Bradford’s personal life, Greek mythology, and the universe.
-Among the works from Venice are Spoiled Foot, a suspended swollen mass with a black and red pockmarked surface that bears down on visitors, pushing them to the periphery of the room and The Odyssey series, a suite of three shimmering black-purple paintings made of endpapers.
-These works surround Medusa, a heaping and tangled sculpture of black bleached paper inspired by accounts of her as a beautiful and powerful woman wronged by Poseidon.
-A new suite of monumental abstract canvases created with commercial paper that the artist bleached, soaked, and molded by hand include the exhibition title’s namesake, Tomorrow is Another Day.
+Tomorrow Is Another Day takes visitors through a progression of installations that incorporate themes and figures from Bradford’s personal life in addition to mythological references.
+Among the works from Venice are Spoiled Foot, a behemoth collage installation suspended from the ceiling that literally bears down on visitors, pushing them to the periphery of the room, and The Odyssey series, a suite of three shimmering black-purple paintings made of endpapers.
+These works surround Medusa, a tangled sculpture of black, bleached paper inspired by accounts of her as a beautiful and powerful woman wronged by Poseidon.
+A new suite of monumental abstract canvases created with commercial paper that the artist bleached, soaked, and molded by hand include the exhibition title’s namesake, Tomorrow Is Another Day.
 They suggest both biology and the heavens, as their circles and lines evoke cells of the body as well as planets.

 The exhibition concludes with Niagara (2005), a video that takes on new meaning as the national perception of Black identity continues to evolve in relation to ongoing conversations around the Black Lives Matter movement.
 Viewers see Melvin, the artist’s former neighbor, walking away from the camera, just as Marilyn Monroe did in the 1953 film of the same name.
 Though Melvin’s ill-fitting clothing and the poor, urban neighborhood surrounding him are heightened by the objectifying angle of the camera, his energetic gait conveys the hope of walking into another tomorrow.